 There are many disabilities that any accessibility solution needs to account for.
 These range from physical motor skills, to cognitive, learning and neurological disorders, and disabilities of the senses (sight, hearing, etc).
 Broken down from ABS data, it looks like this:

-With such a broad range of disabilities to account for, many organisations struggle to fully understand how to meet their Web Content Accessibility Guidelines (WCAG), something legally mandated in Australia.
+With such a broad range of disabilities to account for, many organizations struggle to fully understand how to meet their Web Content Accessibility Guidelines (WCAG), something legally mandated in Australia.
 These requirements are broad, with the latest WCAG guidelines (2.1) covering the following four key areas:

 - Provide text alternatives for non-text content.